Carbon sinks are naturally occurring or artificially created reservoirs that absorb more carbon-based compounds than they release.

 Carbon sequestration occurs differently depending on the ecosystem.
 So what makes the Everglades an effective carbon sink, and how does it work?

-Mangrove forests, sawgrass, and other wetland plants excel at capturing carbon dioxide through photosynthesis and storing it deep in the root systems underwater, locking the carbon securely in the soil bank.
+Mangrove forests, sawgrass, and other wetland plants excel at capturing carbon dioxide through photosynthesis and storing it deep in the root systems underwater.
+Carbon gets locked securely underwater and in the soil bank.
 Wetland plants also harbor sediment from decaying plants and animals.
-Due to the particularly wet nature of the Everglades, microbes decompose at a slower rate, which allows the carbon-rich peat soil to absorb large quantities of carbon and prevent it from being released into the atmosphere during decomposition.
+Due to the particularly wet nature of the Everglades, microbes decompose at a slower rate.
+This allows the carbon-rich peat soil to absorb large quantities of carbon and prevent it from being released into the atmosphere during decomposition.

 According to the Everglades Foundation, “The peat in the Everglades isn’t just a stockpile, it’s a goldmine made up of 30 to 45% carbon.
 In the Water Conservation Areas, for example, the peat soils have carbon stocks equivalent to 70 million homes’ energy consumption for a year.
 The mangrove forests along the coast are another profitable account, sequestering and storing lucrative amounts of carbon valued at nearly $3 billion.”
 That’s huge for mitigating carbon emissions!